jkulak/my-config-files/README.md

 ## Usage

-1. Copy and paste snippet you want into the configuration file
+1. Copy and paste the snippet of your choice into the configuration file
-2. If you update youe bash configuration, remember to `$ source ~/.bash_profile` for the chagnes to take effect.
+2. If you are updating your bash configuration file, remember to `$ source ~/.bash_profile` for the chagnes to take effect.

 ## BASH